 In a similar practice to Facebook and YouTube, Twitch plays video ads before their streams, also known as pre-roll ads.

 This Indeed ad shows a case study about how a Twitch streamer and digital artist used Indeed to connect.
 The streamer was looking for a designer to make her streams more engaging and found her talent on Indeed, a career search engine.

 The ad paints a picture of how gamers, streamers, developers, and creatives can use Indeed to find support for their work on Twitch.
 It shows how a streamer can leverage Twitch to find talent — and how talent can find work.

-Popular gaming series Animal Crossing has a new addition, New Horizons, that came out in March 2020.
+Animal Crossing: New Horizons came out in March 2020.
 Marketers at Wendy's knew Twitch would be flooded with Animal Crossing streams upon the release, so they decided to capitalize on that.

 Should your brand leverage Twitch?

 Another benefit of leveraging Twitch is boosting leads with ads.
-Take haircare brand Head & Shoulders, for example.
-To market their new men's styling creams, the creative team partnered with the platform to run a contest, in which Twitch users could win 100,000 Bits, which is the site's virtual currency.
+For example, shampoo brand Head & Shoulders used Twitch to market its new men's styling creams.
+This was achieved by partnering with the platform to run a contest in which Twitch users could win 100,000 Bits, which is the site's virtual currency.

-The target audience for this campaign is men, so the team behind the campaign knew they would have an audience on Twitch.
-This is also another great reason to use the platform: if your audience is mostly male.
-Recall that 80% of Twitch's users are teen males, so if your product needs that kind of audience, look to Twitch.
+The target audience for this campaign is men, so the team behind the campaign knew they would have an audience on Twitch thanks to its largely male demographic.

 Alternatively, if your audience is using Twitch as part of their web behavior, you might look into investing in Twitch content.
 While you don't have to create a Twitch account and start uploading numerous streams, you can go the Indeed route and use an ad that relates to Twitch's users.